FOREX-ECB bond plan boosts euro, dollar volatile

 The greenback stayed under pressure against a basket of major currencies , weighed down by S&P's downgrade of the United States by one notch to AA-plus from the top notch AAA level on concerns about growing budget deficits.

-"People are looking for protection so are accumulating short dated dollar balances.
-Nobody wants to be caught short dollars if this downgrade causes another funding squeeze," said a dollar/yen forwards trader for a European bank in Tokyo.

 Investors also gave commodity currencies a wide berth, prompting further declines in the likes of the Australian dollar.
-The Aussie dipped to a four-month trough of $1.0313.
+The Aussie dipped to a four-month trough of $1.0375 before recouping most of its losses to trade down 0.2 percent at $1.0416.

 "S&P's move can only add to the sense of risk aversion.
 The Aussie is looking increasingly vulnerable and heading towards and through parity in the short term," said Robert Rennie, chief currency strategist at Westpac Bank.